 In each of the 20 rounds of the first stage, subjects were anonymously and randomly paired and took actions simultaneously.
 In each of the 40 rounds of the second stage, subjects were presented with a payoff matrix that appeared in the first stage.
-Each subject then stated her belief over opponents' expected action choices, after which she took an action.
-This belief was elicited over actions taken by subjects in the first stage, and this action was similarly paired against a randomly selected action taken in the first stage.
+Subjects then stated their beliefs over opponents' expected action choices before taking actions.
+These beliefs were elicited over actions taken by subjects in the first stage, and these actions were similarly paired against randomly selected actions (from the relevant games) taken in the first stage.
 In this way, subjects in the second stage were both forming beliefs about and playing against subjects from the first stage whose actions had already been recorded.
 Subjects in the second stage were not paired since they were playing against subjects from the first stage.
 For this reason, subjects in the second stage were not required to wait for all subjects to finish a round before moving on to the next, though in both stages subjects were required to wait for 10 seconds before submitting their answers.
 Screenshots of the experimental interface are given in Appendix 11.5.